-All students not in afternoon extended care are expected to be picked up at 12:00pm on Teacher Work Days and 3:15 on regular school days.
+All students not in afternoon extended care are expected to be picked up at 12:00 p.m. on Teacher Work Days and 3:10 p.m. on regular school days.
 Students should leave the premises by 3:30pm unless participating in extended care or an official extracurricular activity.
-For the protection of all concerned, only persons on the child's emergency care information are permitted to remove the child from school.
+Only persons on the child's emergency care information are permitted to remove the child from school.